Randy Craven’s art career started early, when at age 3 he began drawing his own versions

 playing music.
 In December 2016, they welcomed their first child, Isaiah, into the

-and a researcher focused on the impact of art in the biblical world and ancient Near
+through art making.
+Most of her research is focused on the impact of art in the biblical

 She worked as a technical illustrator at the W. F. Albright Institute of Archaeological

-in the field of archaeology and art history have been published in numerous dictionaries
+field of archaeology and art history have been published in several dictionaries and

 She has a bachelor's in Art and French (1992) from Andrews University, and a master's

-in Religion with an emphasis on museum design (2004) at Southern Adventist University.
+in Religious Studies with an emphasis on museum design from Southern Adventist University.

-Since then, she has taken Special Standing graduate courses at Emory University.
-Her
+She has taken several art history PhD Special Standing graduate courses at Emory University,

 Mindy Jamieson finished her undergraduate degree at Southern Adventist University